 5 reasons new customers are vital for practice success

-Recent research by Henry Schein Veterinary Solutions (HSVS) reveals that client acquisition is described by many veterinary practice owners as ‘challenging’.
+Our recent research reveals that client acquisition is described by many veterinary practice owners as ‘challenging’.
 This is understandable; gaining new clients isn’t easy – it’s an endeavour that requires planning, research, time, effort and financial investment.

 Despite the importance of new clients, few veterinarians have in-depth knowledge of how to improve results in this area.
 The cause is a significant gap in knowledge, which, if not corrected results in ill-informed decision-making, misallocation of resources, lost revenue and low patient numbers.